shreesh875/BRAINFEED2/README.md

-# Tavus Conversational Video Interface with Transparent Background
+# Tavus Conversational Video Interface with Transparent Background(BrainFeed)

 This example demonstrates how to use the Tavus Conversational Video Interface (CVI) with a transparent background effect.